cmar0ck/enviroPi/README.md

 **Key features:**

 Writes sensor data (like brightness, lightcolor, heading, temperature, pressure, moisture, etc.) to a database and captures timelapse of plant growth.

-Displays sensor data in webinterface.
+Displays sensor data in webinterface (unfinished, feel free to contribute).

 **Examples:**